The AFMLTA provides regular communication updates to members through the News In Brief (NIB)

 2022

-AFMLTA, as the peak body representing languages educators in Australia, wrote a letter to Senator Penny Wong, Minister for Foreign Affairs, informing her about the National Languages Plan and Strategy (NLPS) and its alignment with the goals of the New Colombo Plan to strengthen engagement with our region, deepen intercultural understanding, and prepare young Australians to thrive in a globalised world.
+AFMLTA wrote a letter to Senator Penny Wong, Minister for Foreign Affairs, informing her about the National Languages Plan and Strategy (NLPS) and its alignment with the goals of the New Colombo Plan to strengthen engagement with our region, deepen intercultural understanding, and prepare young Australians to thrive in a globalised world.
 Read the letter here.

 You can read the response from the Vice Chancellor of the University of Technology Sydney here.

 AFMLTA wrote a letter to Tony Burke, Minister for Home Affairs, expressing interest in the Australian Government’s announcement of an investment of $25 million to support community schools, $5 million of which is to be dedicated to a specialist Asian languages stream, aimed at helping more students achieve fluency in Asian languages through to Years 11 and 12.
-We requested a meeting with the Minister to further understand the vision for the program and to discuss the possible role that AFMLTA might be play in working towards the achievement of its goals.
+We requested a meeting with the Minister to further understand the vision for the program and to discuss the possible role that AFMLTA might be able to play in working towards the achievement of its goals.
 Read the letter here.

 You can read the response from the Vice Chancellor of the University of Tasmania here.